 • Day 1 - Your plan is active

-You'll choose whether to pay your plan by direct debit or standing order.
-If you choose standing order, the payment date each month may change.
-Make sure you know when the cut-off date for this month's DMP payment is.
-This is the date that we must receive your monthly DMP payment by.
-Be sure to check the date for each following month, too.
+You will choose whether to pay your plan by Direct Debit or standing order.
+If you choose standing order, the payment date may change every month.
+Make sure you know what date we need each month's DMP payment.

 • Week 1 - Talking to your creditors